darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 : Quick access menu for styles.
 Hover over a style name with your mouse to show a preview of the current darkroom image with the selected style applied.

-![second-window-icon](./darkroom-view-layout/second-window-icon.png#icon) second darkroom window : For multi-monitor setup, allows the user to display a second image on another screen.
+![second-window-icon](./darkroom-view-layout/second-window-icon.png#icon) second darkroom window : Allows the user to display a second image in a separate window.
+By default, the second window mirrors the contents of the main view.
+However, any point in the history of the image currently being developed can be 'pinned', causing the image in the second window to persist when selecting a different history point or a different image.
+This is especially useful on large screens and multi-monitor setups.

 ![focus-peak-icon](./darkroom-view-layout/focus-peak-icon.png#icon) [focus peaking](../module-reference/utility-modules/shared/focus-peaking.md)
 : Toggle focus peaking mode.